Documentation

 1sec alerts

-Fetch recent alerts from a running 1SEC instance.
+Fetch, acknowledge, resolve, or manage alerts from a running 1-SEC instance.

 # Fetch all recent alerts